 Pamela J. Fair ’80 and Glen J. Sullivan created this scholarship to further the excellence of the College of Engineering at UC Davis by supporting undergraduates in the college.
 Recipients must also demonstrate leadership and a commitment to community service.

 Fred Fuchslin Memorial Scholarship

 Fred Fuchslin received his Bachelor of Science in electrical engineering at UCD in 1983.
 His life was sadly cut short when he died of cancer in October 1984.
-His mother and family created a scholarship endowment in his memory to encourage other engineers who desire to use engineering for betterment of mankind.
+His mother and family created a scholarship endowment in his memory to encourage other engineers who desire to use engineering for the betterment of mankind.
 Two scholarships are awarded annually-one in electrical engineering and one for any field of engineering.

 Mark & Margaret Garibaldi STEM/Arts Award

-This award supports one student in the College of Engineering and one student in the College of Letters and Science who plan to go into a career combining science and art.
+This award supports one student in the College of Engineering and one student in the College of Letters and Science who plans to go into a career combining science and art.
 Recipients must be from California with a preference for students from the San Francisco Bay Area (defined as Alameda County, Contra Costa County, Marin County, Napa County, San Francisco County, San Mateo County, Santa Clara County, Solano, and Sonoma County).